cozyGarage/resume_engine/README.md

 hackmyresume build resume.json TO OUT.rez.all -t node_modules/jsonresume-theme-classy
 ```

-FRESH themes are currently pre-installed with HackMyResume.
+ themes are currently pre-installed with HackMyResume.
 JSON Resume themes
 can be installed prior to use:

 ```bash